skooter500/GP-2024/assignments.md

 ## Technical Requirements
 Your project must include:
 - At least one scene with a clear user interface
-- Multiple interactive elements (buttons, sliders, or clickable areas)
+- Multiple interactive elements (sprites, animations, buttons, sliders, or clickable areas)
 - Sound playback or generation
 - Visual feedback when sounds play
-- At least one loop (for example, repeating sounds or animations)
+- At least one loop (for example creating elements in a loop)
-- At least one if statement (for example, checking if a button is pressed)
+- At least one if statement (for example, checking if elements overlap)
 - Regular commits to git showing your progress

 ## Learning Outcomes